Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

 \subsubsection{Flow surgery}

-The flow surgery \cite{MW18} is a Lagrangian surgery along a clean intersection which we now recall.
-Suppose two Lagrangian $L_1$ and $L_2$ cleanly intersect along a submanifold $D$.
-Weinstein theorem tells us that there is a Darboux neighborhood $L_1$ along $D$ such that \begin{itemize} \item $L_1$ is a zero-section of $T^*L_1$ and \item $L_2$ is a conormal bundle $N^*_{D/L_1}$. \end{itemize} Next, choose a smooth curve $a(s)+ib(s) \subset \C$ whose image is a red curve in Figure \ref{fig:surgery} and define a function $\nu_\lambda$ by the equation
+We review the notion of flow surgery \cite{MW18}, which is a Lagrangian surgery along a clean intersection.
+Suppose that two Lagrangian $L_1$ and $L_2$ cleanly intersect along a submanifold $D$.
+Weinstein theorem tells us that there is a Weinstein neighborhood $L_1$ along $D$ such that \begin{itemize} \item $L_1$ is a zero-section of $T^*L_1$ and \item $L_2$ is a conormal bundle $N^*_{D/L_1}$. \end{itemize} Next, choose a smooth curve $s\mapsto a(s)+ib(s) \subset \C$ whose image is the red curve in Figure \ref{fig:surgery} and define a function $\nu_\eta :[0,\infty) \to \R$ to be any solution to the equation